 Instructions

 - Add the ground chicken to a large bowl.
 Chop the onion fine either by hand or the food processor and squeeze out all the moisture.
-Add it to the bowl with the chicken and then in the same processor chop the green chili and cilantro.
-Add this to the bowl as well.
+Add it to the bowl with the chicken and then in the same processor chop the green chili, cilantro and garlic cloves (if using or else add minced garlic in the next step).

 - Next, add all the spices, salt, minced garlic and oil.
 Mix everything thoroughly with your hand and let it marinate in the fridge for at least 30 minutes to overnight.
 This will make the kebabs easier to work with.